markqvist/Reticulum/Roadmap.md

 # Reticulum Development Roadmap
 The development path for Reticulum is currently laid out in five distinct areas: *Comprehensibility*, *Universality*, *Functionality*, *Usability & Utility* and *Interfaceability*.
-Conceptualising the development of Reticulum into these areas serves to advance the implementation and work towards the [[Foundational Goals & Values of Reticulum]].
+Conceptualising the development of Reticulum into these areas serves to advance the implementation and work towards the Foundational Goals & Values of Reticulum.

 ## Comprehensibility
 These efforts are aimed at improving the ease of which Reticulum is understood, and lowering the barrier to entry for people who wish to start building systems on Reticulum.